DGeisz/CodeX/README.md

 name starts with a date, then a type, and finally a brief title of the EMT, all lowercase and separated by underscores.

+If the type of the directory isn't specified, you can assume it is an experiment.

 Thus, 11_9_2020_metric_mnist_competitive_classification refers to a metric I created on 11/9/2020 that has something to do with competitive classification on the MNIST dataset.